Sanju Pradhan

 Sanju Pradhan (born 11 March 1989) is an Indian footballer who plays as a winger for Bhawanipore FC in the CFL Premier A.

 Pradhan has won all the major domestic tournaments available in India besides the I-League while playing for East Bengal; he has won 2 Federation Cups in 2009–10 and 2012 while he also has won 1 Indian Super Cup with the club in 2011.
+He also represented India internationally.
 Pradhan recently became the Technical Partner for Kipsta (Decathlon Sports India) in 2016.